rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 ## All / General

- - Increased crowd sourced
+ - Increased crowd sourced support (with a homogenous platform)

 ## Development / Product Engineers

- - Immediate onboarding
+ - Red onboarding (with single, homogenous platform)

 ## Ops Engineers
  - Faster onboarding and